"We saw more species of birds than I had expected, and some good animals too, particularly the wolves and hyenas.

 Driving on, we reach the hot southern plains.
 We are well off the tourist route here but a new hotel in Negelle provides clean, comfortable accommodation.
 A full day in the Negelle area will be spent looking for specialists of this dry habitat.
 A target bird is the Sidamo Lark, one of the most threatened birds in Africa.
 It is confined to the Liben Plain where its habitat is suffering from over-grazing and other agricultural pressures.
 In the early morning it sings as it hovers just a few metres above the ground.
 The rest of the time it is more likely to remain firmly on the ground, scuttling mouse-like from one tussock to the next.

 THE SOUTH AND YABELLO

-We will drive through camel country as we continue on our circuit round south-east Ethiopia.
+We drive through camel country as we continue on our circuit round south-east Ethiopia.
 The highly localised White-tailed Swallow can be found here along with many other interesting species.
 We then head north looking for Vulturine Guineafowl and Streseman’s Bush-crow.
 The bush-crow is quite common within its range.
 A few kilometres before Yabello town we arrive at Borana Lodge for a two night stay.
 This is another new lodge and the accommodation is in very well appointed chalets.
 The extensive grounds hold a large number of species including Streseman’s Bush-crow, nesting Tawny Eagle, Bearded and Nubian Woodpeckers, African Scops Owl, Pearl-spotted Owlet, Crested Francolin and Orange-bellied Parrot.
-Various doves and small birds like the Purple Grenadier can be seen around the restaurant.
+Various doves and small birds such as the Purple Grenadier can be seen around the restaurant.

 AWASSA AND BEYOND